Christopher Bevins

-Christopher Bevins is an American voice actor, ADR director and scriptwriter who has worked on English language adaptations of Japanese anime shows.
-He dubbed roles in anime including Yasuhiro Hagakure from the Danganronpa series, Kenji from Initial D, Mercutio from Romeo × Juliet, Joe from Prison School, Life Cool from Yurikuma Arashi, Japan from the Hetalia series, Hanta Sero/Cellophane from My Hero Academia, and Shishiwakamaru from Yu Yu Hakusho.
+Christopher Bevins is an American voice actor, ADR director, and scriptwriter who has worked on English language adaptations of Japanese anime shows.
+He dubbed roles in anime including Yasuhiro Hagakure in the Funimation dub of the Danganronpa series, Kenji from Initial D, Mercutio from Romeo × Juliet, Joe from Prison School, Life Cool from Yurikuma Arashi, Japan from the Hetalia series, Hanta Sero/Cellophane from My Hero Academia, and Shishiwakamaru from Yu Yu Hakusho.

 Personal life

 Bevins was engaged to voice actress Rachel Robinson on October 26, 2018.
 They married on October 5, 2019.